marcomelilli/nestjs-email-authentication/README.md

 - [Express Rate Limit](https://github.com/nfriedly/express-rate-limit): to protect your applications from brute-force attacks
   - In the main.ts you can set a limit of requests in a time window (default is 100 requests in 15 minutes for all endpoints, and 3 requests in a 1 hour for sign up endpoint)

+# Contributing
+If you want to contribute to this starter, consider:

+- Reporting bugs and errors
+- Improve the documentation
+- Creating new features and pull requests

+All contributions are welcome!

 # Copyright
 Licensed under the MIT license.